We Build Professional Carpenters

 What is a Carpenter?

 Carpenters are vital to almost every facet of the construction industry.
-They must have expertise in a wide variety of skills that are needed in commercial construction as well as in residential building and structural maintenance.
+They must have expertise in a wide variety of skills needed in commercial construction, residential building, and structural maintenance.
 On residential sites, carpenters crib basements, build house frameworks, walls, roofs and exterior finishes, and install doors, windows, flooring, cabinets, stairs, handrails, paneling, molding and ceiling tiles.
-At commercial, industrial, and heavy highway construction locations, carpenters are responsible for building concrete forms, scaffolding, bridges, trestles, tunnels, shelters, towers and other structures.
+At commercial, industrial, and heavy highway construction locations, carpenters build concrete forms, scaffolding, bridges, trestles, tunnels, shelters, towers and other structures.
 Those who work in maintenance may repair and remodel existing structures of all kinds.

 Carpentry is an obvious choice for those who are good at working with their hands and using hand and power tools.
 However, modern carpentry demands both manual skills and the ability to read drawings, sketches and plans for building information.
 Carpenters need to work accurately, be able to estimate the cost of jobs, and determine and order the materials needed for the job.
 Effective communication skills are also essential since carpenters work with other crafts, engineers, customers, and other related individuals on a daily basis.